sanogenetics/docker-htslib-bcftools-samtools/README.md

 Note: `--progress=plain` may be useful to see all intermediate step logs.

-Once built, push to AWS ECR with:
+Push to AWS ECR with:

 ```
 aws ecr get-login-password --region eu-west-2 | docker login --username AWS --password-stdin 244834673510.dkr.ecr.eu-west-2.amazonaws.com